SCULPTURE

 Choza O Choza was also shown at the Old Tiferet in Dallas, Texas.
 The multi-media piece measures 6'x13'.

-Because of my position at the Texas Commission on the Arts I have not been able to exhibit regularly since 1980 due to "Conflict of Interest" regulations.
-However, in 1987 I accepted an invitation from the Arts Resources Department in El Paso to participate in an exhibition entitled Three Who Left, One Who Came.
-The three autobiographical paintings below were displayed in the exhibition.
-The pieces all measure approximately 5'x 6' and are done in a combination of acrylic, oil and alkyd.
+Because of my employment at the Texas Commission on the Arts I was unable to exhibit regularly since 1980 due to "Conflict of Interest" regulations.
+However, in 1987 I accepted an invitation from the Arts Resources Department in El Paso to participate in an exhibition entitled "Three Who Left, One Who Came".
+The three autobiographical paintings below were included in the exhibition.
+Each of the paintings measure 5'x 6' and are done in a combination of acrylic, oil and alkyd.

 "En La Imagen De Mi Jefe" reflects my coming to terms with the values, work ethic and general lessons that were imparted on me by my father.